 These days, dentistry can accomplish so much more than simply cleaning people’s teeth and fixing their cavities.
-Using the latest techniques and technologies like those listed below, Dr. Gasper is able to deliver consistently precise and comfortable care that not only takes care of your smile, but your overall health as well.
-He’s constantly updating our practice so we can offer even more options for our patients, enabling us to help even more people smile brightly for years to come.
+Using the latest techniques and technologies like those listed below, Dr. Gasper is able to deliver consistently precise and comfortable care that not only takes care of your smile but your overall health as well.
+He’s constantly updating our dental office's advanced dental services and technology in Colorado Springs, so we can offer even more options for our patients, enabling us to help even more people smile brightly for years to come.

 DIAGNOdent helps our team catch tooth decay as early as possible, meaning we can treat a tooth in danger of developing a cavity and prevent it from ever actually popping up.
 It uses a beam of light to scan the enamel that can find even the slightest indication of thinning, much smaller than anything that can be detected by a traditional exam.
 With this information, we can use conservative treatments to repair the enamel and help a patient avoid the need for a filling or crown.